annacanal/Deep-Learning-Assignments/README.md

 # Deep-Learning-Assignments
-Individual assignments done for Deep Learning course (DD2424) at KTH
+Individual assignments done for Deep Learning course (DD2424) at KTH on 2018